wuxinwang1997/wuxinwang1997.github.io/_pages/about.md

 I won the Lei Jun Scholarship (雷军奖学金) of Wuhan Univerisity (School of Remote Sensing and Information Engineering, Class of 2016, Top 1) in 2019.

 My research interests include spatial-temporal forecasting, data assimilation, fundation model, and deep learning.
-I have published 8 papers in top journals and conferences with total 19 citations.
+I have published 9 papers in top journals and conferences with total 21 citations.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper is accepted by IEEE Geoscience and Remote Sensing Letters.
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by [IEEE Transactions on Geoscience and Remote Sensing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=36).
 - *2023.12*: &nbsp;🎉🎉 One paper is accepted by [Journal of Advances in Modeling Earth Systems](https://agupubs.onlinelibrary.wiley.com/journal/19422466).
 - *2023.12*: &nbsp;🎉🎉 One paper is accepted by [ICASSP 2024](https://2024.ieeeicassp.org/).